Currencies Update ~ Every Investor

 USDJPY

-In the New York session yesterday, the US Dollar weakened 0.09% against the Yen to close at 111.24.
+The USD traded 0.08% higher against the JPY in the New York session yesterday, with the pair closing the session at 110.96.

-The USD is trading at 111.37 against the JPY at GMT0600 in the Asian session, 0.12% higher from the New York close.
+The pair is trading at 111.46 at GMT0600 in the Asian session, with the US Dollar trading 0.45% higher against Yen from the New York close.

 EUR GBP

-Yesterday, the EUR traded 0.24% lower against the GBP in the New York session and ended at 0.8649.
+Yesterday, the Euro traded 0.14% lower against the Sterling in the New York session and ended at 0.8616.

-The pair is trading at 0.8644 at GMT0600 in the Asian session, with the Euro trading 0.06% lower against Sterling from the New York close.
+In the Asian session, at GMT0600, the pair is trading at 0.8630, with the Euro trading 0.16% higher against Sterling from the New York close.